Dequefront And Dequeback In C++ - C++ Programming Tutorial

 Application using deque::front and deque::back methods:

-Given an empty deque of integers, add integers to the deque and indicate the difference among the first and final members.
+Initialize an empty deque of integers.
+Proceed by inserting integers into the deque and calculate the variance between the initial and ultimate elements.

 Example